 This one blows my mind.
 Why go 80 % and then not finish the project?
 Any project needs a clear coat.
 ANY projects.
 Antiquing, distressing, it all needs it people!

 Don’t forget to wait for your cabinets to fully cure before you use them!
-Your cabinets will feel dry to the touch in a few hours, and you will be tempted to finish the job by adding hardware and putting them to good use, however, painted wood doesn’t cure, or harden fully for a few DAYS.
+Your cabinets will feel dry to the touch in a few hours, and you will be tempted to finish the job by adding hardware and putting them to good use, afterall who doesn’t love seeing their project finished?
+However, painted wood doesn’t cure, or harden fully for a few DAYS.

 I once saw a beautiful handmade table and bench, and upon close inspection, there were four round indents on the clear coat.
 The intents were ribbed, like a pair of jeans.
 Four people had sat on the bench when it was dry, but not cured, and had permanently let the world know where they sat.